 The system allows you to save applied solution configurations to files and load them from files (this fully overwrites the configuration that is currently open).

 1C:Enterprise Designer supports group development of applied solutions.
 Access rights are specified for each applied solution object.
 Multiple developers can make changes at the same time.

 This is an auxiliary tool for use during the development of applied solution modules.
 It includes the ability to monitor the execution of application modules, view variable values, etc.

-You can use 1C:Enterprise script to write an algorithm that performs interactive user actions and checks the results of these actions by comparing them with the results you were expecting.
+You can use 1C programming language to write an algorithm that performs interactive user actions and checks the results of these actions by comparing them with the results you were expecting.
 Interactive user actions can be recorded to a file for future analysis or for later use as a basis for new tests.

 1C:Enterprise Designer features performance diagnostics for both the entire configuration and its components.
-This facilitates the optimization of 1C:Enterprise script algorithms.
+This facilitates the optimization of 1C programming language algorithms.